accounting icon

-The accounts receivable turnover ratio is a simple metric that is used to measure how effective a business is at collecting debt and extending credit.
-It is calculated by dividing net credit sales by average accounts receivable.
-The higher the ratio, the better the business is at managing customer credit.
+The accounts receivable turnover ratio is a financial metric used to measure a business’s effectiveness at collecting debt and extending credit.
+AR turnover is calculated by dividing net credit sales by average accounts receivable.
+The higher the ratio, the better the business manages customer credit.

 Key Takeaways

-- The AR turnover ratio is an efficiency ratio that measures how many times a year (or set accounting period) that a company collects its average accounts receivable.
+• Accounts receivable turnover ratio is an efficiency ratio used in finance that measures how many times a year (or set accounting period) a company collects its average accounts receivable.

-- A continuously low turnover rate should be addressed immediately.
-It suggests a poor collection process, un-creditworthy customers, or a credit policy that’s too long.
+• A continuously low accounts receivable turnover ratio should be improved through business actions.
+It suggests a poor collection process, un-creditworthy customers, or a credit policy allowing too much time for customer payments.

-- Accounting software can help a business raise its accounts receivable turnover ratio by automating key processes that manual labor slows down.
-This includes automated invoicing, PO matching, and bank reconciliation.
+• Accounting software can help a business raise its accounts receivable turnover ratio by automating key processes that manual labor slows down.
+This includes automated invoicing, insertion of Pay Now buttons in electronic invoices, and bank reconciliation.

 Calculating Accounts Receivable Turnover Ratio